Learning Outcomes:

 Task 2

-In Task 2, you need to implement the EASY level of the AI.
+In Task 2, you need to implement the EASY level of the AI and the computation of the scores.

 Go to the top of the MainTest.java file, and uncomment the following line: